What is employers' liability insurance?

 We will not make any payment for:

-Please refer to the policy wording for the full details of inclusions and exclusions of this cover.
-Or contact our customer services team for more information.
+Please refer to the policy documents for the full details of inclusions and exclusions of this cover.
+Policy documents are available when purchasing online.
+You can also contact our customer services team for more information.

 Employers' liability insurance FAQs